-For years I was being chased by Jehovah’s Witnesses (referred to hereafter as JWs).
+For years I was being chased by Jehovah’s Witnesses.
 One day I finally went to see them.
 Freely, willingly, on my own terms.

 There isn’t a corner of the world which hasn’t been covered by missionaries from this religious group, known for their door-to-door evangelism.
 They are also popularly known for conscientious objection to military service, refusal of blood transfusions and to salute the flag.
 Most people come in contact with them in (at least here in Europe) in public transport where they stand around in groups at stations distributing their Watchtower magazine and other religious literature.

 There were the times when the Jehovah’s Witnesses (referred to hereafter as JWs) came knocking at my sister’s house in Pennsylvania and my then 8-year old niece was pretty confused as to why we told her not to answer the door, as if it were the boogeyman!
 Teach the child to be welcoming to strangers and be friendly, but only selectively?
 What moral quandaries we experienced.
 They had a way of persisting and making things difficult and uncomfortable.
 The social fear of having to ask someone to leave, of rejecting someone in general on whatever level became unavoidable.
 How many times have I heard people joke about how they would or should just answer the door naked, and/or invite them in to participate in an orgy, as a way of dealing with their persistence?
 I even read an entire Reddit sub-thread about it!
 Many people are really genuinely perturbed, disturbed, and put-off by conversion efforts, myself included until recent years.